firebase/quickstart-nodejs/firestore-emulator/browser-quickstart/README.md

 # Connecting a web app to the Firestore emulator

 Cloud Firestore relies heavily on bi-directional streams.
-Most clients connect via gRPC.
-Browser clients unfortunately cannot use gRPC bidi streams (see https://github.com/grpc/grpc-web), so Cloud Firestore also supports the [WebChannel protocol](https://google.github.io/closure-library/api/goog.net.WebChannel.html).
+Most clients (such as Android, iOS, and Node.js) connect via gRPC.
+Browser clients unfortunately cannot use gRPC bidi streams (see https://github.com/grpc/grpc-web), so Cloud Firestore also supports the
+[WebChannel protocol](https://google.github.io/closure-library/api/goog.net.WebChannel.html).

 We are in the process of adding WebChannel support to the Firestore emulator.